Béni Abbès: Modern history

 Béni Abbès was occupied by the French on March 1, 1901.
 General Officer Risbourg visited on March 2 of that year.

 The Act of March 30, 1902 stipulated the establishment of five Saharan companies commanded by Affairs Indigenous officers.
-The Saoura's company in Béni Abbès was strengthened by six officers and 202 Non-commissioned officers and Méharistes, including a command platoon and three Méharistes platoons.
+The Saoura's company in Béni Abbès was strengthened by six officers and 202 non-commissioned officers and Méharistes, including a command platoon and three Méharistes platoons.

-In 1904 two Saharan Companies were created; one at Béni Abbès, the other at Colomb-Bechar.
+In 1904 two Saharan Companies were created; one at Béni Abbès, the other at Colomb-Béchar.
 These arrangements were for the defense of the Algeria-Morocco border.